 The marriage of Smaractus and Lenia.
 He gets so hammered that he can barely stand and she throws a massive shit fit when he shows up drunk.
 All the guests get equally hammered, and while the two of them are consummating, the bed and floor catch fire (though nobody gets hurt).
 Smaractus, when he's rescued, gets arrested for arson, and all the wedding presents are stolen.
 They spend about five books screaming at each other over their divorce proceedings.

-Thanks to a wager Falco had made in Shadows in Bronze, Titus Caesar had promised to send him a turbot.
-Falco half-jokingly invites Titus to get a sampling taste of it after it arrives and he's had a chance to cook it, but doesn't make too much of the occasion.
+Thanks to a racehorse Falco owned in Shadows In Bronze who wins, against all odds, Titus Caesar promises to send him a turbot.
+Falco half-jokingly invites Titus to get a sampling taste of it after it arrives and he's had a chance to cook it, but he doesn't really take said invite seriously.
 Then, in Venus in Copper, the turbot arrives—and it is huge.
 Falco doesn't have any pots or pans of the requisite size, so he ends up using a bronze round shield—a cheap knockoff souvenir his brother Festus had previously acquired—as poaching pan.
 Soon, however, he realizes it is too shallow—just when his mother arrives with a huge washbasin from Lenia's laundry (Falco is apprehensive, because who knows what has been washed in that basin).
 After a brief discussion with his mother, Falco invites a few of his sisters, along with Petro and his family, to sample the fish.
 Falco's brothers-in-law, naturally, follow along even without being invited.
 At the party itself, many of the ingredients for the sauce used to poach the fish are either misplaced or substituted for something else due to confusion, Falco's sisters are advising him left and right about how to cook the fish, and an old couch from Camillus Verus's house gets delivered at just that moment so Falco's in-laws start shifting it about and trying to arrange it properly with much ado and fuss.
 Things then take a turn for the dramatic when Helena arrives; Falco had not expected her to come, and she came packed and ready to stay.
 Things naturally lead to a lover's spat in private, so Falco has to cheer up his unexpected guest.
 Then a couple of Praetorians come knocking; Titus himself has arrived...

 This wonderful line from Saturnalia: